8 out of 8 people found this review helpfulwrite a review of this game

 The GoodA follow-up to two early Megami Tensei games, Shin Megami Tensei is commonly seen as the most important and influential game of the huge Megaten universe.

-Unlike the overwhelming majority of Japanese RPGs, you create the four main characters (Hero, Heroine, Law Hero, and Chaos Hero) yourself, thus making them to whatever you'd like them to be.
-You can create quick, evasive characters, power tanks with a lot of HP and good defense, or skillful magic users.
+Unlike the overwhelming majority of Japanese RPGs, you create the four main characters (Hero, Heroine, Law Hero, and Chaos Hero) yourself.
 Every time your characters gain a level you can distribute skill points to raise their strength, intelligence, magic, speed, stamina, or luck.
+Strangely, the game takes away two of those characters permanently rather early in its course, and after a while you realize that the Hero can only be a fighter, while the Heroine is the essential magic user.

 What really sets the game apart from pretty much every other RPG are demon summoning and conversations.
 Long before Pokemon, the creators of Megaten came up with the idea of summoning demons, making them fight for you, and fusing them to get more powerful species.
 Contact with the demons occupies a very important place in the gameplay of Shin Megami Tensei, making simple random turn-based battle a completely different experience from the usual RPG routine.
 This is one of the rare games in which you can communicate with your enemies; they aren't just enemies, but also your potential allies.